xeokit/sdk/packages/sdk/assets/tutorials/author-scenemodel-metadata-properties.md

 Use relationships for domain structure, not for renderer state.
 Containment, aggregation, system membership and classification links belong in the `DataModel`.
-Visibility, x-ray, highlighting and selection belong in the viewer.
+Visibility and style-bin membership belong in the viewer.

 ---